 The Day of the Triffids is a 1951 science fiction novel by John Wyndham, arguably the most famous of the British author's so-called "cosy catastrophes".The book's narrator is an Englishman named Bill Masen, who details how some years previously the eponymous carnivorous plants mysteriously began to appear all over the world, eventually proving to be capable of movement and possessing the ability to attack humans with their poisonous stings; Masen's own theory is that they were deliberately bioengineered in the Soviet Union and then accidentally released into the wild, but the truth is never revealed.
 Whatever their origin, the plants are also discovered to produce a high-quality vegetable oil, and so an entire industry grows up around farming them.
 Masen works as a researcher on a Triffid farm, and ends up in the hospital after a Triffid stings him on the face.
 His eyes thus bandaged, he misses a bizarre meteor shower that lights up the night skies all over the world.
 Come morning, Masen learns that the shower has struck blind everyone who viewed it.
 (He later speculates that the shower was actually a malfunctioning orbital weapons system, but again no proof is to be found one way or the other.)
 Wandering through a disintegrating London, he meets and quickly falls in love with a sighted novelist named Josella Playton (who missed seeing the "meteor shower" because she was sleeping off an unfortunate party experience.)
 While the Triffids rapidly break free of their farms and begin wiping out the blinded population, Masen and Playton become entangled in the squabbles of other sighted survivors leading to their unwilling separation.
 They are finally reunited at a small estate in the English countryside, taking up farming in an fenced enclave surrounded by hordes of Triffids.
 When a despotic new government appears on the scene, they join a colony of more freedom-minded individuals on the Isle of Wight, researching for the day they can defeat the Triffids and reclaim the Earth for humanity.In 2001, the author Simon Clark wrote a sequel to the book entitled Night of the Triffids, which attempted to be a pastiche of Wyndham's style, and details the adventures of Bill and Josella's son.The novel has been adapted for film three times, the first being a loosely-adapted 1962 feature film, the second a 1981 BBC miniseries which, while low-budget, is quite faithful to the original work, and then once more by the BBC in 2009; again the plot deviated a great deal from the original.

 Baby Factory: One of the most horrifying aspects of the plot's entire setup is that they cannot possibly help the vast majority of the population, who have been blinded.
-Eventually even the "Good" faction of people led by Beadley grudgingly concludes that all of the blinded men are a drain on resources and thus a complete write-off.
+Eventually even the "Good" faction of people led by Beadley sadly concludes that all of the blinded men are a drain on resources and thus a complete write-off.
 Conversely, Beadley's openly stated position - grudgingly accepted even by the protagonist - is that blind women of childbearing age will be kept alive and in polygamous relationships with the remaining sighted men, to try to repopulate as quickly as possible.

 Evil Redhead: Torrence is first seen casually firing on Bill's blind group so they won't compete for resources.
 When we next see him he's posing as a member of a restored government (actually a feudal military dictatorship).

 It Can Think: The exact level of intelligence of the genetically-engineered triffids is a subject for debate, with the protagonist rubbishing the idea that they're intelligent —- after all, dissections haven't found anything remotely like a brain.
-Others are not so sure.
+Others aren't so sure.
 One man points out that the triffids escaped from their farms within hours of everyone going blind.
 In another scene a triffid is waiting outside the very door which a person would run out of if they heard someone driving down the road.
 Much like the Velociraptors in Jurassic Park, they're also smart enough to avoid an electrified fence...and to force it down when the electrical power is off.
 They even have a crude form of communication by drumming their branches against their trunk, though whether this is a crude but effective "hunting call", or an actual complex "language" is unknown.
 Overall, they seem to have at least the same basic intelligence level as a pack of dogs.

 Just Think of the Potential: Used both positively and negatively; the money to be made from the Triffids' oil, while pre-disaster one of Masen's colleagues speculates about Triffids' advantages over a blinded human.